Ionized gas kinematics and chemical abundances of low-mass star-forming galaxies at $z\sim 3$: Discussions

-In order to estimate $\eta$, we considered the instantaneous SFR with the Balmer lines, as explained in Sec. \ref{sec:Sigma}.
-We find a mean value of $\eta=0.74$ ($\sigma$=0.3) with values ranging from 0.06 to 4.89.
+In order to estimate $\eta$, we considered the instantaneous SFR using Balmer lines, as explained in Sec. \ref{sec:Sigma}.
 We report the obtained values in Table \ref{tab:kine}.
-Our mean value is higher than the estimation {of $\eta\sim0.2$} using stacking from a sample of SFGs at $z=3-4$ with EW(H$\beta$+[OIII]$\lambda$5007)$>$600\r{A} \citep{Gupta2022} and a local GP galaxy \citep{Hogarth2020}. {On the other hand, our mean value is lower than the typical mass loading factor of 1.5 for neutral and low-ionization gas of SFGs at $z\sim3$ derived from absorption lines \citep[e.g.][]{Calabro2022}.} In Fig. \ref{fig:loading} (top panel), we display the relation between the mass loading factor and the galaxies' stellar mass and compare it with similar results from the literature.
-We find our galaxies following a trend where $\eta$ decreases with stellar mass, in agreement with predictions from simulations \citep[e.g.][see black dashed and dotted-dashed lines in Fig. \ref{fig:loading}]{Nelson2019, Pandya2021}.
-But for a given stellar mass, there is a wide range of $\eta$ with a maximum value that decrease with stellar mass.
-This may be explained by different phases in the outflow efficiency that would depend on the compactness of the SF region.
-We find that our sample clearly shows a bimodality in $\eta$ in which more compact galaxies (i.e. larger $\Sigma_{\rm SFR}$) show larger $\eta$ for a given stellar mass.
-For galaxies with $\Sigma_{\rm SFR}\lessapprox10$M$_{\odot}$yr$^{-1}$kpc$^{-2}$ our $\eta$ values are lower than those predicted from FIRE-2 cosmological simulations \citep{Pandya2021}.
-This result appears in agreement with other recent analyses from literature using a similar two-Gaussian decomposition of strong emission lines \citep[e.g.][]{Concas2022,Marasco2022,Gupta2022}.
-Compared with \cite{Nelson2019}, the galaxies in our sample with the lowest $\Sigma_{\rm SFR}$ tend to have mass-loading factors consistent with a factor $\sim 1/141$ lower, similar to what was previously reported by \cite{Concas2022}.
-An explanation for this apparent offset in the $\eta$ value towards lower values compared to what is measured in the FIRE-2 simulations is that some fraction of the outflow is neutral and not visible as a broad component.
+We find a mean value of {$\eta=0.54$} with values ranging from 0.05 to 3.26.
+Our mean value is higher than the estimation {of $\eta\sim0.2$} using stacking from a sample of SFGs at $z=3-4$ with EW(H$\beta$+[OIII]$\lambda$5007)$>$600\r{A} \citep{Gupta2022} and for a local GP galaxy \citep{Hogarth2020}. {On the other hand, our mean value is lower than the typical $\eta$ of 1.5 for neutral and low-ionization gas of SFGs at $z\sim3$ derived from absorption lines \citep[e.g.][]{Calabro2022}.}